emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-configure-backend-operation.md

 ## 3. Configure a backend operation

-When you look at the conceptual idea of the API Gateway, exposing backend operations via a centralized location to the outside world it stands to reason that when you set up your API Gateway (i.e. the front-end facing part) start with the backend operation you want to expose.
+When you look at the conceptual idea of the API Gateway, exposing backend operations via a centralized location to the outside world it stands to reason that when you set up your API Gateway (i.e. the front-end facing part) you start with the backend operation you want to expose.

-To configure the backend system that holds the operation(s) double click on the system to enter the following pop-up
+Configuring backend operations is done in the Design phase of eMagiz.
+When you are in the Design overview you can double click on the backend system that holds the operation(s).
+This action will show you the following pop-up

 <p align="center"><img src="../../img/microlearning/crashcourse-api-gateway-configure-backend-operations--system-edit.png"></p>